 Travis, CMO at Atlas Informatics, finds credibility in third-party testimonials.
 Coverage from media relations with journalists and trusted influencers has been the best marketing tool for the company.

 In addition, search engine optimization (SEO) and social visibility are crucial to marketing success.
-SEO is critical in determining your place in promoted search options.
+SEO is critical in determining your place in promoted search options, especially as a startup with a limited digital footprint.
 All messages are carefully crafted and targeted, especially through search engines and on Facebook.
 Specialized content is what drives engagement, along with tagging third-party influencers, which leads to more inbound linking.